 Fall Wreaths For Front Door 2021 are taking over pinterest and google right now and rightfully so!
 Autumn is right around the corner and today, I’m sharing how to make a gorgeous Fall wreath using leaves and glue!

 Hanging a Fall wreath on your front door is the best way to welcome guests and add curb appeal.
 At the time, our front door was under construction so I decided to hang my DIY Fall leaf wreath on our back porch above the bench.

-This section of our porch is right near our back door so the bench provides a perfect spot for the kids to sit and remove their shoes before coming inside.
+This section of our covered porch is right near our back door so the bench provides a perfect spot for the kids to sit and remove their shoes before coming inside.

 I tucked the decorative elements in between the leaves and hot glued them in place.
 Our front door is a deep warm brown tone and the orange and yellow leaves will pop against the door color.

 I also cut a few pieces of dried ornamental grass that we had in our garden and glued in place.

 This diy fall wreath took me literally 15 minutes to make and it looks great inside or outside.
 I love the bright autumn colors.

 What are your favorite decorative items For the Front Door this year?
 In 15 minutes, I glued a the leaves from the leaf swag around a grapevine wreath and hot glued pine cones and vase filler balls to fill in the gaps.
 This pretty Fall wreath was very inexpensive to make and would have cost over $50 to buy!